Federal Crime Data

 The concept of offenses known was adopted in 1929 by the International Chiefs of Police as the data that would be collected in the UCR Program.
 The aim was to get a true sense of crime in the nation.
 The UCR Program was designed to be an innate step for state and local agencies to report the crimes that were most common and most likely to come to the attention of law enforcement.
 However, because of the types of crimes federal agencies investigate, the way they investigate and build cases is often fundamentally different than that of state and local agencies.
 As a result, it has typically been difficult to fit the square peg of federal crime data into the round hole of UCR.

-A few agencies, such as the National Institutes of Health (NIH) and several agencies within the U.S. Department of the Interior (DOI), investigate in ways similar to local or state authorities.
+A few agencies, such as the National Institutes of Health (NIH) and several agencies within the U.S. Department of the Interior (DOI), investigate in ways similar to state or local authorities.
 These federal agencies have long reported data to the UCR Program.
 However, other federal agencies, the FBI included, found it more challenging to fit into the UCR model.
-This annual report was originally designed as a stepping-stone to finding ways to provide a similar transparency and access to federal crime data the UCR Program has brought to local, state, and tribal crime data for nearly 90 years.
+This annual report was originally designed as a stepping-stone to finding ways to provide a similar transparency and access to federal crime data the UCR Program has brought to state, local, and tribal crime data for nearly 90 years.

-This year’s edition of Federal Crime Data moves closer to that goal.
-The arrest data from the FBI, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the United States Marshals Service (USMS), the Department of Justice Office of the Inspector General, and the EPA OIG have all been mapped to correspond to the UCR’s National Incident-Based Reporting System (NIBRS) offense codes.
+Each year, Federal Crime Data moves closer to that goal.
+The arrest data from the FBI, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the United States Marshals Service (USMS), the Department of Justice Office of the Inspector General (DOJ OIG), and the Environmental Protection Agency Office of the Office of the Inspector General (EPA OIG) have all been mapped to correspond to the UCR’s National Incident-Based Reporting System (NIBRS) offense codes.
 This makes the overlay of federal data with state and local data much easier.

 Federal Agencies Presenting Traditional UCR Data